 Additionally, three Microwaves in Chemistry meetings have been sponsored by AMPERE.
 The first was held in Prague-CZ (1998), then it followed Antibes-F (2000), and Brno-CZ (2006).

 AMPERE has also endorsed the World Congresses held in Florida-USA (1997) and (2000), Sydney-AUS (2002), Austin-USA (2004), Otsu-Japan (2008) and Long Beach, CA-USA (2012), and Cartagena-SPAIN (2016)..

 The AMPERE Newsletter appears quarterly and covers short topical articles written by experts in the field.
 Typically it also includes a profile, conference reports, advertisements, a calendar of events and news items on various aspects of radio frequency and microwave energy usage in the ISM frequency band, covering topics broadly from 1 MHz to 30 GHz, although higher frequencies have also been covered.
 It also highlights on promising new research developments to emanate from academe and industry.

-Currently, the AMPERE Newsletter is edited by Dr. Guido Link.
+Currently, the AMPERE Newsletter is edited by Dr. Roberto Rosa.
 Short articles for inclusion in the Newsletter are very welcome and prospective authors should contact the editor in the first instance.

 Association for Microwave Power in Europe for Research and Education.

 The association is without lucrative goal and has its mission: